nf-core/ampliseq/docs/output.md

   * `Category-<treatment>-<taxonomic level>/index.html`
     * treatment: depends on your metadata sheet or what metadata categories you have specified
     * taxonomic level: level-2 (phylum), level-3 (class), level-4 (order), level-5 (family), level-6 (genus), ASV

+## Read count report

+This report includes information on how many reads per sample passed each pipeline step in which a loss can occur.
+Specifically, how many read pairs entered cutadapt, were reverse complemented, passed trimming; how many read pairs entered DADA2, were denoised, merged and non-chimeric; and how many counts were lost during excluding unwanted tax and removing low abundance/prevalence sequences in QIIME2.

+**Output files:**

+* `overall_summary.tsv`

 ## Pipeline information